This document is an Internet-Draft and is in full conformance with all provisions of Section 10 of RFC2026.

 These identifiers can also be used to indicate additional attributes of content that are closely related to the language.
 In particular, it is often necessary to indicate specific information about the dialect, writing system, or orthography used in a document or resource, as these attributes may be important for the user to obtain information in a form that they can understand, or important in selecting appropriate processing resources for the given content.

 This document specifies an identifier mechanism, a registration function for values to be used with that identifier mechanism, and a construct for matching against those values.
-It also defines a mechanism for private use values and future extension and describes how private use, registered values, and matching interact.
+It also defines a mechanism for private use extension and how private use, registered values, and matching interact.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

 The language tag is composed of one or more parts: A primary language subtag and a (possibly empty) series of subsequent subtags.
-Subtags are distinguished by their length, position in the subtag sequence, and content, so that each type of subtag can be recognized solely by these features.
+Subtags are distinguished by their length and content, so that each type of subtag can be recognized solely by these features.
 This makes it possible to construct a parser that can extract and assign some semantic information to the subtags, even if specific subtag values are not recognized.
-Thus a parser need not have an up-to-date copy of the registered subtag values to perform most searching and matching operations.

 The syntax of this tag in ABNF [RFC 2234] is: